 A Canadian Forest Service employee installing an insect trap. © Parks Canada

-As a result of having confirmed the presence of the Brown Spruce Longhorn Beetle — Tetropium fuscum in Kouchibouguac National Park in 2011, a prohibition on the importation of firewood into the park will be implemented in 2013 given the seriousness of this potential threat to Canada’s forest industry.
+As a result of having confirmed the presence of the Brown Spruce Longhorn Beetle — Tetropium fuscum in Kouchibouguac National Park in 2011, the importation of firewood into the park is prohibited given the seriousness of this potential threat to Canada’s forest industry.
 Parks Canada will take all reasonable measures to ensure the continued health of the park’s forest and its ecological integrity.
 In taking this measure, the Agency is adhering to the “Don’t Move Firewood” Campaign coordinated by the Canadian Food Inspection Agency (CFIA).

 Invasive insects and diseases such as the BSLB can exist in firewood and it is suspected that the pest was transported to New Brunswick on firewood.
 “A single piece of firewood can destroy millions of trees so we are asking the public to leave their firewood at home, buy firewood available in the park which is certified kiln dried wood, and burn it on site,” says Éric Tremblay, Ecosystem Scientist for Parks Canada.